Following are some frequently asked questions associated with CrimeSolutions. You also may search a full list of questions and answers.

 In this guide, the Centers for Disease Control and Prevention aims to explain the purpose and meaning of the Continuum of Evidence of Effectiveness, a tool that was developed to facilitate a common understanding of what the Best Available Research Evidence means in the field of violence prevention.
 This Continuum also serves to provide a common language for researchers, practitioners and policymakers in discussing evidence-based decision-making.

-Programs and Practices on CrimeSolutions
+Programs and Practices

 The information and evidence ratings included on CrimeSolutions are not static.
 As additional programs and practices are identified and new research becomes available, CrimeSolutions content will be updated and supplemented to reflect the most current programmatic and research information available.
 We also rely on users to provide us with critical feedback about the CrimeSolutions website itself.
 What is useful and what is not?
 What additional features would you like to see on the site in the future?
 CrimeSolutions users are welcome to Submit Feedback.